 Section II - The Chairperson of the Executive Board or any Standing Committee shall be authorized to establish and appoint members to ad hoc committees as deemed necessary for the conduction of business relative to the function and role of their specific committee.

-Section III - Specific duties and responsibilities of Standing Committees shall be maintained as an Appendix to the By-laws, and may be modified by a vote of the general membership.
+Section III – Appointments and specific duties of Standing Committees shall be maintained in Appendix B to the by-laws, and may be modified by a vote of the general membership.

-Section IX - Membership Appointment: Membership on a Standing Committee, other than the Finance Committee, shall be made via appointment by the Chairperson of the Executive Board, with Board approval.
+Section IV – Membership Appointment: Membership on a Standing Committee shall be made via appointment by the Executive Board.

-Section XI - Each committee shall elect from its membership a Chairperson.
+Section VI - Each committee shall elect from its membership a Chairperson.